 MoDOT uses design-phase value analysis to remove unnecessary scope, reduce project costs and improve project flexibility.
-For fiscal year 2016, 17 percent of projects underwent some form of value analysis during design.
+So far for fiscal year 2016, 17 percent of projects underwent some form of value analysis during design.
 Programmatic value analysis studies associated with the level-course and chip-seal programs accounted for the largest portion of this percentage.
 Outreach continues in an effort to improve in this area and to find innovative approaches to grow this program.

 MoDOT partners with industry to find more cost-effective solutions during the construction phase.
-Value Engineering Proposals engage contractor ideas to deliver improved projects.
-In fiscal year 2016, 31 VEPs were approved resulting in a MoDOT savings of \$1,558,397.
-This represents an 89 percent approval rate.
-The new Post Award Value Engineering workshop concept is currently being piloted.
-Outreach continues in an effort to improve in this area and to find innovative approaches to grow the VEP program.
+Value Engineering Change Proposals engage contractor ideas to deliver improved projects.
+So far for fiscal year 2016, 10 VE proposals were approved resulting in MoDOT savings of \$337,000.
+This represents a 71 percent approval rate.
+Outreach continues in an effort to improve in this area and to find innovative approaches to grow this program.

-A successful VEP program incorporates approved VEPs into future projects, in order for MoDOT to realize all of the affiliated savings.
-To date, 243 approved VEPs have been reviewed resulting in five revisions to policy and 19 potential items still being investigated.
-Each approved VEP is reviewed for potential implementation and, if necessary, to determine the appropriate champion to oversee the resulting policy or standards development.
+A successful VECP program incorporates approved VECPs into future projects, in order for MoDOT to realize all of the affiliated savings.
+To date, 212 approved VECPs have been reviewed by a multidisciplinary team resulting in five revisions to policy and 17 potential items still being investigated.
+The team continues to review approved VECPs for potential implementation and looks for opportunities to implement improved policies.